josecurioso2/service.subtitles.tusubtitulo/README.md

 ## Installation

-You can either download it from the releases page of this repository or look for it in the official Kodi repository from within Kodi itself.
+~~You can either download it from the releases page of this repository or look for it in the official Kodi repository from within Kodi itself.
-Note: since they have to manually accept updates it is possible that this one is, at times, more updated than the other one
+Note: since they have to manually accept updates it is possible that this one is, at times, more updated than the other one~~
+Note2: somehow TuSubtitulo.com removed it from Kodi so now this repository is the only place to get it As updated as possible.

 ## Features